sb2nov/sb2nov.github.io/_posts/2017-03-16-so-you-built-a-machine-learning-model.md

 <img src="/images/bias-variance/high_variance.png" align="right" alt="High variance learning curve" style="width: 48%; margin-top:20px; margin-bottom:50px;"/>

 ## What to do next?
-We've figured out if we have a bias problem or a variance one.
+We have figured out if we have a bias problem or a variance one.
 We can make an informed choice about what to work on next.

 #### High Bias
 - Try more complex features, polynomial terms or adding more nodes